someStranger8/Division-By-zero/README.md

-# nuclear-bomb
+# Division By Zero

-division by Zero in 10+ languages because i have bren damage
+Division by zero in 10+ languages because I have nothing better to do...